Book of Nature: The birth of modern science

-By the sixteenth century, discord between traditional authorities was beginning to surface.
-The European Renaissance and the Age of Enlightenment had begun, and many areas of tradition and knowledge were being challenged.

-More universities were being built across Europe, and the invention of the printing press meant scientific and artistic ideas could be exchanged more easily.
-Ancient philosophies and accepted writings such as those of Galen and Ptolemy were set aside, and more theories were being actively investigated.
-New technology and equipment, such as improved telescopes and microscopes, could be used to explore what had previously been taken for granted.
-Improved ships meant that, for the first time, the entire globe could be visited, revealing new natural wonders which had never been seen before.
+From a single print shop in Mainz, Germany around 1440, the movable type printing-press had spread to no less than around 270 cities in Central, Western and Eastern Europe and had already produced more than 20 million volumes by the end of the 15th century.
+At the same time, the number of universities had grown to more than 60.
+By revealing a "New World" unknown to the ancients, the European encounter with the Americas specifically undermined the authority of Claudius Ptolemy, the 2nd-century scholar whose geographic and astronomical models had long been considered infallible.

+Tycho Brahe's unprecedentedly accurate astronomical observations in the late 16th century and Galileo Galilei’s early 17th-century telescopic observations combined to turn astronomy into the first modern science.
+Galileo's observations ended a millennium of pre-modern astronomical orthodoxy.
+Johannes Kepler used Brahe's data to discover that planets have elliptical, not circular, orbits and develop the laws of planetary motion.
+Because of Kepler, astronomical phenomena came to be seen as being governed by physical laws, a kind of clockwork.

 Ancient texts and doctrines were disputed, knowledge of the natural world was incomplete, interpretation of Christian Scripture was challenged, and Greek philosophy—which helped draft the Book of Nature—and Christian Scripture were viewed as fundamentally opposed.

-By this time, "Nature" was moving from being seen as a personified, independent, active entity to being seen as an impersonal machine, such as by Kepler as a kind of clockwork.

 The Book of Nature was acquiring greater authority for its wisdom and as an unmediated source of natural and divine knowledge.
 Hands-on investigations, whether of the human body, horticulture, or the stars, were encouraged.
 As a source of revelation, the Book of Nature remained moored to the Christian faith and occupied a prominent location in Western culture alongside the Bible.
 Scientific philosophers such as Robert Boyle and Sir Isaac Newton believed that nature could teach humans the breadth of work which God had carried out; Francis Bacon told his readers that they could never be too well-versed in the book of God’s Scripture or the book of God’s nature.
 The Book of Nature was seen as a way of learning more about God.